TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 3/Proverbs 3.17.md

 ---

-Her ways are ways of pleasantness, And all her paths are peace.
+Her ways are ways of pleasantness.
+All her paths are peace.